Niuafoʻou: Volcanic activity

 A serious eruption began on 9 September 1946, beginning with a series of tremors and then a lava flow which destroyed the village of Angaha, including the government buildings and the wireless station.
 The village of Aleleuta was also destroyed, and lava flows had left only one third of the island still habitable.
 When radio contact was lost, an RNZAF aircraft on a flight to Samoa was requested to investigate, and reported the eruption to the outside world.
 The eruption was followed by a series of violent earthquakes.
 While the inhabitants initially planned to stay, in mid-October the Tongan government issued a compulsory evacuation order.
 An initial attempt to evacuate the island using the New Zealand vessel Matua failed, as the ship arrived before the inhabitants were ready.
 The island was finally evacuated on December 21.
-The inhabitants were resettled in Nukualofa, where land had been provided by Queen Salote.
+The inhabitants were resettled in Nukuʻalofa, where land had been provided by Queen Salote.
 In 1948 they were resettled in ʻEua.
-When they resettled, they named various places in ʻEua after the places they’d known in Niuafoʻou.
+When they resettled, they named various places in ʻEua after the places they had known in Niuafoʻou.
 As a result, the two islands now have many of the same place names, and a comparison of names on the two islands shows where each group of settled.

-In 1958, about half of the population returned to Niuafo'ou, and the rest remained in 'Eua.
+In 1958, about half of the population returned to Niuafoʻou, and the rest remained in ʻEua.

+Geology

+It is an 8 km shield volcano, with a broad lava shield capped by the remnants of a composite cone, which was destroyed during a caldera-forming eruption.
+The lavas contain variable amounts of subduction-related components inherited from the Tonga subduction zone to the east in the tholeiitic magma series.
+These components result in a combination of MORB-like characteristics with those of ocean island basalt.

 Climate

-Like most of Tonga, Niuafo'ou has a tropical climate, with the temperature being warm year-round.
+Like most of Tonga, Niuafoʻou has a tropical climate, with the temperature being warm year-round.
 On 1 February 2016, the temperature of 35.5 C reached on the island is the highest temperature ever recorded in Tonga.